 Magma from Spider Riders seems to be a Hunter/Corona shipper.
 While the hero Quake/Brade seems to think Hunter/Aqune would be just as good as a pairing.

-Erika: Ne ne, Shizu-chan must like Iza-Iza a lot, doesn't he?
+Erika: Hey, Shizu-chan must like Iza-Iza a lot, right?
 Kind of like Boys Love between two guys?
-Walker, Kadota and Celty:No.
+Walker, Kadota, and Celty:No.

 And surprisingly, Izaya is a Shinra/Celty shipper but this only applies to Shinra's side because he won't hesitate to mock the two whenever Celty is nearby.
 The Valentine's day comic proves though that he does care for Shinra if he's willing to put up with his spazzing about the holiday and give him actual advice without asking for money or trolling him afterwards.

 Both Kakeru and Uta, in Onegai My Melody, are Cannot Spit It Out types.
 Unsurprisingly various characters attempt to ship them — Flat the mouse, in particular, exists for no other purpose.
 And in Season 2, even Kakeru's romantic rival Jun Hiiragi can't help but plod him along.

 In Fruits Basket, MayukoShiraki is the Shipper on Deck for her best friend Kanna and her crush/cousin Hatori.
 Years after it all goes horribly wrong, she still feels guilty for taking Kanna's place in Hatori's affections.

 Momiji ships Kyo/Tohru, despite having a crush on Tohru himself.
 In the manga, it's his warning to Kyo about the Green-Eyed Monster that makes him face his own feelings for her.